caseyhyde/message-templates/README.md

 #### Examples:
 ##### Guest and Company Class
 These were the most unnecessary, as the data was already coming from a JSON file, and already structured as Javascript Objects...
 The only way they modify the original objects is to pull the `timestampStart`, `timestampEnd`, and `roomNumber` properties out of the `guest.reservation` sub-object and add them as direct properties on the new objects created...
-  * *They could be of potential benefit, should the structure of the JSON files change.
-You would then have a class the could be modified to keep everything consistent.*

 ### Time
 Time was the fun part of building this application.
 We are given a timezone with the company, but in a string format: `"US/Western"`.
 We do not know anything beyond this.
 I built two classes to address generating accurate local time, as well as accurate timezone Specific time.
 I also modified the Date prototype to include a method for determining if we were in Daylight Savings Time.